ga83bar/Corona-applied-machine-learning/README.md

 ### Code base

 Our code base is located in the [src](/src) folder.
 Scrapers, API scripts etc. to obtain raw data can be found in the [data_collection](/src/data_collection) folder.
 Basic preprocessing and data extraction scripts are located in [data_management](/src/data_management).
 The unified data preprocessing scripts are saved in [data_pipeline](/src/data_pipeline).
 The code for training, final model evaluation and live inference for the web interface is located in [inference](/src/inference).
 Finally, [webinterface](/src/webinterface) contains the code for both front- and backend.
 As mentioned before, a complete documentation of the code can be accessed by opening the [Doxygen documentation](/documentation/html/index.html) in a web browser.

+### Model Parameters

+The model parameters were determined by cross validation.
+We created a dictionary with the optimal parameters in our [model file](src/inference/prophet.py).
+Using the parameters, the model is trained on the respective time series.